ayubkk96/cfcunderwritingPythonProject/README.md

 Description:
 This project is a technical task by CFC Underwriting.
-Produce a program that:
+The task was to produce a program that:
-1. Scrape the index webpage hosted at `cfcunderwriting.com` 2.Writes a list of *all externally loaded resources* (e.g. images/scripts/fonts not hosted on cfcunderwriting.com) to a JSON output file.
+1. Scrapes the index webpage hosted at `cfcunderwriting.com`
-3.Enumerates the page's hyperlinks and identifies the location of the "Privacy Policy" page
+2. Writes a list of *all externally loaded resources* (e.g. images/scripts/fonts not hosted on cfcunderwriting.com) to a JSON output file.
-4. Use the privacy policy URL identified in step 3 and scrape the pages content.
+3. Enumerates the page's hyperlinks and identifies the location of the "Privacy Policy" page
-Produce a case-insentitive word frequency count for all of the visible text on the page.
+4. Uses the privacy policy URL identified in step 3 to scrape the pages content.
-Your frequency count should also be written to a JSON output file..
+5. Produce a case-insentitive word frequency count for all of the visible text on the page and exports the count to a JSON file.

 Installation:
 To install this file on your computer, enter this script into your terminal: gh repo clone https://github.com/ayubkk96/cfcunderwritingPythonProject